carpentries-incubator/high-dimensional-stats-r/episodes/04-regression-regularisation.md

 questions:
 - "What is regularisation?"
 - "How does regularisation work?"
-- "What are some considerations for a regularised model?"
+- "How can we select the level of regularisation for a model?"
 objectives:
 - "Understand the benefits of regularised models."
 - "Understand how different types of regularisation work."